twisted-nematic57/SolveKit/README.md

-# Note: This repo is WIP as of the latest commit.

 # SolveKit
 SolveKit is a convenient runner and benchmarker for Java solutions to programming problems, with seamless integration into IntelliJ IDEA.
 It enables users to quickly design new solutions to programming problems and run, test, and benchmark them on different inputs quickly without having to worry about the testing and benchmarking infrastructure.

+This is intended to be a tool for **practicing,** and one should always remember that interview coding will likely happen outside the comfort of the IDE this is meant to be used in.

 ## Overview